Research Computing Advisory Council

 • Communication

-RCAC advises ITS on research efforts and investments surrounding the Academic Virtual Hosting Enviroment (AVHE), OrangeGrid, the Data Center (as it relates to research computing), and future resource investments.
-In collaboration with the larger research community and ITS, RCAC represents the needs of the research computing community to the University leadership.
+The RCAC advised ITS on research efforts and investments surrounding the Academic Virtual Hosting Enviroment (AVHE), OrangeGrid, the Data Center (as it relates to research computing), and future resource investments.
+In collaboration with the larger research community and ITS, the RCAC represented the needs of the research computing community to the University leadership.

 Research Computing Advisory Council Scope